Wildlife and History

 - Do not collet shells or any other natural (or cultural) resource found at the park

-As you hike or drive along the trails or roads in the park, the most common plants you will see include members of the Coastal Sage Scrub community, yet if some dedicated hiking is done, members of the three other ecosystem communities become apparent as well.
-For informational purposes, some of the most common will be discussed here for your own identification.
+As you hike along the trails or drive along the roads in the park, the most common plants you will see include members of the Coastal Sage Scrub community, yet if some dedicated hiking is done, members of the three other biome communities become apparent as well.
+Some of the most common plants are discussed here to aid your own identification of the various types.

--Chamise: A member of the chaparral community, chamise, also known as greasewood, can be found as the green specks on the northside of the Bernasconi Hills and Russell Mountains.
-Enjoying a bit more shade and moister soils, this plant rebounds well after fires, sprouting from its stump.
-Leaves are small and evergreen, a bit sharp, and the plant can grow quite tall.
+-Chamise: A member of the chaparral community, chamise, also known as greasewood (due to the oily leaves), can be found as green shrubs on the north side of the Bernasconi Hills and Russell Mountains.
+Preferring a bit more shade and moister soils than other common species in the park, this plant rebounds well after fires, sprouting from its stump.
+This member of the rose family has small, evergreen leaves that are spaced in groups along the brown, woody branches and tiny white flowers form at the tips of the branches.
+The shrub can grow to be quite tall (4m, about 12 ft).

--Buckwheat: Also, one of the most common plants found throughout the park is buckwheat, a small shrub that can flower wonderfully at any time during the year, but most commonly does in spring.
-Look for a bunchy green in spring, brown in summer, plant with small rosemary-like leaves.
+-Buckwheat: Another one of the most common plants found throughout the park, this small shrub is very drought tolerant.
+It can flower wonderfully at any time during the year, but most commonly does so in spring.
+Look for small white and pink flowers on a bunchy green bush in spring.
+It may turn brown in summer and drop all of its small narrow leaves (drought deciduous).